 NBD405 New Business Development in Practice

-The purpose of the NBD in Practice course is to provide students a platform where they can work on practice-based new business development projects in collaboration with a Norwegian startup.
+The purpose of NBD405 is to provide students a platform where they can work on practice-based new business development projects in collaboration with a Norwegian startup.
+Through this collaboration students actively contribute to the growth and scale-up of startups and deliver a contribution to the wider entrepreneurial ecosystem in Bergen and other parts of Norway.
 In these projects, an academic mentor will guide the student teams throughout the semester.
-In this course, NHH collaborates with key actors in the Entrepreneurial Ecosystem like VIS (formerly known as BTO - Bergen Teknologioverføring), StartupLab in Oslo, Innovation Norway, and Connect Vest.
+In this course, we recruit the startups from key actors in the entrepreneurial ecosystem like: NCE Finance Innovation, StartupLab, Vestlands Innovasjonssenter (VIS), and Bergen Entrepreneurship Academy.

 To make sure we have enough startup and mentors we need to know roughly how many students plan to take part in the course.
-For this reason we opened up a registration form where you can indicate an expression of interest.
-You can indicate your expression of interest folllowing this link: https://goo.gl/phcRxQ (copy URL).
-Deadline for indicating this expression of interest is the 23rd of November.
-Please contact the course coordinator if you have any further questions.
+For this reason, we opened up a registration form where you can indicate an expression of interest.
+You can indicate your expression of interest following this link:

 - has advanced knowledge about new business development processes and how new business models /projects are developed.